 The Result?

-More precise science, stronger care models, and more effective treatments for people with complex psychiatric illness.
+More precise science, stronger systems of care, and more effective treatments for people living with complex psychiatric illness.

-We are especially grateful to the PANS/PANDAS community, whose advocacy and lived experience have brought critical attention to these mechanisms.
-Their leadership has laid the foundation for a broader rethinking of psychiatric conditions—not only in children, but across the lifespan.
+We are especially grateful to the PANS/PANDAS community, whose advocacy and lived experience have helped illuminate these mechanisms.
+Their leadership has laid the groundwork for a broader rethinking of psychiatric illness—one that recognizes how neuroimmune processes shape development, behavior, and long-term health.

 Founder's Perspective